bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 - [ ] Adherent - Only a single type of power coin is available (limit the possible types to reasonable ones), randomly chosen.
 (All possible payoff coins are available)
 - [ ] Heliast (judge) - Use the flame mechanic for this.
 After payoff, rebalance the odds.
 (All future tosses will have +2% chance for coins to land on (HEADS) for each coin that ended on (TAILS) and vice versa.)
 - [ ] ??? - Payoffs also resolve an additional time immediately after the initial toss. (so payoffs resolve twice per toss.)
+- [ ] The shop has no coins.
+You get a coin whenever you destroy a monster.
+More monsters spawn.
+You can sell coins back to the shop for extra life.